ypoluektovich/fumiko/README.md

 Where is the result?
 --------------------

-After (successfully) running the check, in the item directory you will find a directory `revisions`.
+After (successfully) running the check, in each item directory you will find a directory `revisions`.
 It will contain:

   * compressed snapshots of the item.
 The snapshots will be named after